Antonio Pérez (statesman): Early years

 His birthplace is disputed.
 In 1542 he was the natural son of Gonzalo Pérez, Secretary of the Council of State of king Charles I of Spain (Holy Roman Emperor Charles V)., who legitimised him and had him registered as aragonese born.
 Even though he was born in Madrid his attachment was to Aragon where his father was from and where his family was most influential.
 His followers and supporters were all from Aragon and later in life, he would flee to Aragon to find support for himself and protection from the king's persecution.

-Antonio Pérez was raised in Val de Concha, Guadalajara, in the lands of Ruy Gomez de Silva, Prince of Eboli and leader of one of the political factions of the time, of which Gonzalo Pérez was part.
+Antonio Pérez was raised in Val de Concha, Guadalajara, in the lands of Ruy Gómez de Silva, 1st Prince of Éboli and leader of one of the political factions of the time, of which Gonzalo Pérez was part.
 The other faction was that of the Duke of Alba.
 Antonio later attended the most prestigious universities such as Alcalá de Henares, Salamanca, Leuven, Venice and Padua.
 His father introduced and trained him in matters of State.